Florida Legal Last Will and Testament Form for Single Person with No Children

 The concept of all adult children leaving their parents’ homes and finding homes of their own is actually an aberration in the otherwise centuries-old tendency towards at least one child staying home with the parents and eventually supporting them into old age.
 It’s so new a concept in social structure that it hasn’t even signNowed a duration of 1% of the span of human civilization.
 It’s brand new, and there is a very good reason why.
 When a home is inherited and lived in by future generations, those generations get a better start by not having to pay for housing at the start of their careers.
 Eventually the home is fully paid off and so long as it stays in the family (all you have to do is replace the first deceased parent with the child on the deed and suddenly there is no inheritance, just ownership) that family will only have to worry about repair costs and utility bills.
 As such, wealth gets concentrated within the family and there is more disposable income in general.
 To say nothing of the advantages of having grandparents on-site when the kids have their own kids.
 Studies have shown that having assistance with child-rearing leads to better outcomes for both child and parent, from higher test scores to a longer lifespan, the benefits are indisputable.
 In the heyday following World War II, the economy in the United States was so ebullient that kids started leaving home simply because they could, often as soon as they hit the age of majority.
 That is unusual.
 The full reasons why are still being studied, but the end result was the distancing of families, a focus on consumerism at an unprecedented level (keeping up with the Joneses), and another strange phenomenon: the teenage rebellion.
 Believe it or not, most of humans throughout human history have not had to deal with the singular agony and frustration of a rebellious child.
 Yet in the 50s, this was considered normal.
 Nothing is normal when an entire generation rejects their parents’ upbringing style, something that earlier generations curtailed by having the grandparents fully involved in the process of raising the children.
 In a nutshell, leaving home is weird and has very few real benefits for either parents or children, so long as both generations can accept the natural progression of growing older.
 The children will become adults, the adults will become seniors, the torch will be passed.
 In cases where there are problems tolerating this truth, you may see a situation where separation is beneficial, but not very often.
 Economically, medically, socially, and reproductively it is both more natural and quite beneficial to have multiple generations cohabitating.
 Please take a moment and consider the noble families in Europe: How else do you think they managed to keep that wealth over so many generations?

-Related searches to will template florida
+Related searches to sample florida will

 Create this form in 5 minutes!